 IT developers using Eclipse can use their scripts written in C#, C++ or open-source software from GitHub, and package the software as a library so that IEC users can import the special functions, and treat it like a program written in ladder logic, using it throughout their code.

 Some libraries can be downloaded from the developer section.

 Apart from the software libraries and the fully programmed Solution Apps, you can also download Function Extensions and Runtime apps.

-Speed up application development or transform the PLCnext Control into a controller for specific automation solutions without any programming.
+Speed up application development or transform the PLCnext Control into a controller for specific industrial automation solutions without any programming.

 The PLCnext community is a really special place.
 This is where we can share our experiences and learn through the use of manuals and tutorials.